andyarvanitis/andyarvanitis.github.io/source/_posts/2016-11-30-ios-with-purescript-c-plus-plus.markdown

       {% img /images/run_script.png %}

 2. Now go to the "Build Settings" tab.
 Using the embedded search control (upper right), enter "header search".
 If you don't see any results, make sure you have the "All" button selected (instead of "Basic" or "Customized").
-Select the "Header Search Paths" item and add the value "`path/to/your/working_dir/output`" to it.
-Refer to this screenshot.
+Select the "Header Search Paths" item and add the value "`path/to/your/working_dir/output`" to it, meaning the "`output`" subdirectory in your working directory (it doesn't exist yet, but it will be generated during the build process).
 Make sure to press "return" to save the value.

       {% img /images/search_paths.png %}

 3. Again from "Build Settings," change your search term to "linker flags" to find "Other Linker Flags."
-Add the values "`-lc++ path/to/your/working_dir/output/bin/purescript.o`", as shown below.
+Add the values<br>"`-lc++ path/to/your/working_dir/output/bin/purescript.o`", as shown below.
+This "`.o`" file is a native combined object file containing all of your compiled PureScript modules (sort of like a static lib), which will be generated during the build process.
 Again, remember to press "return".

       {% img /images/linker_flags.png %}